Concept: High School Completion / Graduation and Grade 12 Attainment

 In the Manitoba Child Health Atlas Update deliverable by Brownell et al. (2008), they investigated high school completion rates by following two separate cohorts of grade 9 students.
 This research introduced several slight variations in the general method of measuring high school completion/graduation from previous research.
 First, the two cohorts were followed for six years (rather than five years) to determine what percentage of the students completed high school in that time.
-The first cohort involved students enrolled in grade 9 in 1997/98 and were followed until the 2002/03 school year.
-The second cohort involved students enrolled in grade 9 in 2000/01 and were followed until the 2005/06 school year.
+The first cohort involved students enrolled in grade 9 in 1997/98 and were followed until the 2002 academic year (2002/03 school year).
+The second cohort involved students enrolled in grade 9 in the 2000 academic year (2000/01 school year) and were followed until the 2005 academic year (2005/06 school year).

 High school completion / graduation was measured using three different criteria from the enrollment and marks data set:

 - the presence of a graduation flag in the "Year End Status" field; OR